ILXL-guides/intro-to-karel/README.md

 In addition to the four commands discussed above, Karel can check the state of themself and their world.
 Karel is able to check whether or not there is a wall or edge to the front, left or right of where they are currently standing.
 They are able to check whether or not there are beepers in the cell where they are standing, and whether or not they have beepers in their bag.
 And they are able to check whether or not they are facing north, south, east or west.

-Following are the conditionals Karel knows about:
+Following are the conditions Karel knows about:

 | Condition | Opposite | Meaning |
 |-----------|----------|---------|